 As Rafiki says to Simba: it is time.
 Your social media calendar is up and ready to run.

 As you start publishing consistently, you may realize that it’s still taking time to sit down and manually publish your posts.
 This is especially true if you’re working with some high-volume feeds.

 In that case, using a calendar that also has a scheduling function is your best bet.

 Maybe you’re wondering: what do these calendars really look like, at the end of the day?
-Well, we’ve got some real-life examples for you.
+Well, we’ve got some real-life social media content calendar examples for you.